urbit/developers.urbit.org/content/courses/hsl.md

 exercises and discussions, and a completion certification, then Hoon School Live will be a good fit for you.
 We seek to offer it a few times a year.

-The next cohort will begin after [Assembly 2022](https://assembly.urbit.org) on September 29, 2022.
+The current/last cohort began after [Assembly 2022](https://assembly.urbit.org) on September 29, 2022.
+We will have another HSL cohort in spring 2023.

-- [Complete this form](https://forms.gle/V1jKKEqcsayDx6Hi6) to get on our mailing list about that opportunity.
+- [Complete this form](https://forms.gle/kgiPckuHaVtJng9r5) to get on our mailing list about the next opportunity.

 Until then, feel free to work through the [Hoon School docs](/guides/core/hoon-school).